alexdiliberto/alexdiliberto.github.io/_posts/2014-06-01-ember-toggle-all-checkbox.md

 {% endraw %}
 {% endhighlight %}

 Here's where things get a little more fun.
-You can see my {% i %}App.IndexController{% ei %} with comments describing each of the main code blocks and properties.
+You can see my <code class="inline-code">App.IndexController</code> with comments describing each of the main code blocks and properties.

 {% highlight javascript linenos %}
 App.IndexController = Ember.ObjectController.extend({